dburles/mystical/readme.md

 #### useModifiers

 A declarative API for handling prop based variations to component styles.
-This example demonstates applying modifier styles to a component with multiple elements.
+This example demonstrates applying modifier styles to a component with multiple elements.
 See the `Button` component above for another example.

 ```js
 import { useModifiers } from 'mystical';